alidanapour/chip8_emulator/README.md

 To run our game (Space Wars): Please refer to the `README.md` in the `games\game1` folder.

 To run our game (Jumpy Rabbit): Please refer to the `README.md` in the `games\game2` folder.
  - Important for Jumpy Rabbit: please set the speed to **30 cycles/second** before loading the rom.
-The game is still a prototype so some bugs still exists.